seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **DUKE VINCENTIO**
 *\[To ISABELLA]*
 If he be like your brother, for his sake
-Is he pardon’d; and, for your lovely sake,
+Is he pardon'd; and, for your lovely sake,
 Give me your hand and say you will be mine.
 He is my brother too: but fitter time for that.
-By this Lord Angelo perceives he’s safe;
+By this Lord Angelo perceives he's safe;
 Methinks I see a quickening in his eye.
 Well, Angelo, your evil quits you well:
 Look that you love your wife; her worth worth yours.
 I find an apt remission in myself;
-And yet here’s one in place I cannot pardon.
+And yet here's one in place I cannot pardon.

 *\[To LUCIO]*
 You, sirrah, that knew me for a fool, a coward,